Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 Diagnosis and treatment of gonorrhea

-Even if all of the above symptoms of the disease are present, a conclusion about the presence or absence of gonorrhea can only be made after a laboratory analysis.
-Most often, a smear of the urogenital tract is examined for the presence of gonococcus in its composition.
+Even if all the above symptoms of the disease are present, a conclusion about the presence or absence of gonorrhea can only be made after laboratory analysis.
+Most often, a smear of the urogenital tract is examined for the presence of gonococcus.

-In the event that the first signs of gonorrhea are found in oneself, the patient should in no case self-medicate.
-The first thing to do is to consult a good venereologist or gynecologist.
+If the first signs of gonorrhea are detected, the patient should under no circumstances self-medicate.
+The first thing to do is contact to a good doctor venereologist or gynecologist.

-Gonorrhea is a very dangerous disease that can lead to terrible consequences.
-That is why it is necessary to strictly follow all the recommendations of a specialist.
-Men need to squeeze pus out of the urethra to prevent the spread of infection.
+Gonorrhea is very dangerous disease, which could lead to dire consequences.
+That is why you must strictly follow all the specialist’s recommendations.
+Men need to squeeze the pus out of the urethra to prevent the infection from spreading.

-The treatment of gonorrhea involves the observance of a special diet, in which you need:
+Treatment of gonorrhea involves following a special diet, which requires:

-Gonococcal infection is an infectious disease that is most often transmitted during sexual intercourse from an infected person to a healthy one.
-The gonococcal environment affects the genitourinary system, and then manifests itself in the form of many other secondary symptoms.
+Gonococcal infection is an infectious disease that is most often transmitted during sexual intercourse from an infected person to a healthy person.
+The gonococcal environment affects genitourinary system, and then manifests itself in the form of many other secondary symptoms.
 The resulting disease is called gonorrhea or gonorrhea.

-If a patient is diagnosed with gonococcal infection, then he needs immediate treatment.
+If a patient is diagnosed with gonococcal infection, he requires immediate treatment.

-The organisms that cause the infection are Neisser's gonorrheae (neisseria gonorrhoeae).
-If you look at them under magnification, they are shaped like beans, folded side by side with concave sides inward.
-In the external environment, the bacterium quickly dies, but in the human body it can be quite a long time.
+The microorganisms that cause the infection are Neisseria gonorrhoeae.
+If you look at them under magnification, they have the shape of beans, folded side by side with the concave sides inward.
+In the external environment, the bacterium quickly dies, but in the human body it can remain for quite a long time.

-Gonococci that enter the body "live" inside the cells, namely, in leukocytes.
-The likelihood of infection for women is 50-70%.
-This figure rises to 90% if a woman's regular sexual partner is infected with gonorrhea.
+Once in the body, gonococci “live” inside cells, namely, in leukocytes.
+Probability of infection for women is 50-70%.
+This figure rises to 90% if constant sexual partner women are infected with gonorrhoea.
 A man who has had several contacts with a sick partner has a risk of infection of up to 80%.

 Etiology

-In medicine, several ways of getting gonococcal bacteria into the patient's body are known.
+In medicine, there are several ways that gonococcal bacteria enter the patient’s body.
 The very first is unprotected or casual sexual contact with an infected person.
-Infection is possible with any act: anal, oral or vaginal.
+Infection is possible during any act: anal, oral or vaginal.

-The next method of transmission is the infection of a child, which during childbirth passes through the genitals of a mother who has gonorrhea.
-Microorganisms are very likely to enter the body of a newborn.
+The next method of transmission is infection of a child who, during childbirth, passes through the genitals of a mother who has gonorrhoea.
+Microorganisms are highly likely to enter the newborn’s body.

 Infection is also possible in domestic conditions (through hygiene items, towels, dirty linen).
 But in medicine, such cases are recorded quite rarely.